-The 2012 spring sport fish survey was conducted on 11 Tennessee River reservoirs from March through May.
+The 2014 spring sport fish survey was conducted on 10 Tennessee Valley reservoirs from March through May.
 The survey included twelve 30-minute electrofishing runs covering the various habitat types present.
 An electric current was used to temporarily stun the fish so that they floated to the surface, where they were collected by TVA crews.
-The fish were then weighed, measured, and released.
+The fish were then weighed, measured and released.

 This approach to determining fish abundance is used by state game and fish agencies and academia.
 In addition to accommodating state databases, the surveying method aligns with TVA Land and Shoreline Management objectives, since the sample sites are selected using the shoreline habitat characteristics employed by the Land and Shoreline Management group.

-- 11 reservoirs were sampled in 2012: 9 Main-stem Tennessee River reservoirs and 2 Tributary reservoirs.
+- 10 reservoirs were sampled in 2014: 9 Main-stem Tennessee River reservoirs and 1 tributary reservoir.

-- Pickwick Reservoir recorded its highest number of smallmouth bass (275).
+- Pickwick Reservoir recorded the highest number of smallmouth bass (169).

-- Fort Loudoun Reservoir recorded the highest percentage of harvestable largemouth bass to date at 85.6%.
+- Nickajack Reservoir recorded the highest percentage of harvestable largemouth bass (92.3%).

-- The highest catch rates were observed on Guntersville Reservoir (76.5 fish per hour) and Pickwick Reservoir (73.1 fish per hour).
+- The highest overall catch rates observed were on Douglas Reservoir (73.3 fish per hour) and Wilson Reservoir (70.1 fish per hour).

 - The average weight of all black bass collected 10 inches and longer was 1.8 pounds system wide.
-However, 5 reservoirs had mean weights of 2.0 lbs or better.
-(Chickamauga, Guntersville, Nickajack, Wheeler and Wilson)
+However, 4 reservoirs had mean weights of 2.0 lbs or better.
+(Guntersville, Nickajack, Wheeler and Wilson).

 Top reservoirs in each category (numbers of fish)

-- Chickamauga Reservoir had the most crappie (335).
+- Fort Loudoun Reservoir had the most crappie (417).

-- Chickamauga Reservoir had the most black bass sampled (1,377).
+- Pickwick Reservoir had the most black bass sampled (1,321).